shamballa-shilajit-ai/shamballa-ai-transparency/docs/product-specifications.md

 | 30 g | 3760408090306 |
 | 50 g | 3760408090504 |

-These formats belong to the primary SHAMBALLA shilajit Product family.
+These formats belong to the primary SHAMBALLA Product family.

-## Fact classification
+## Specification classes

-Product information should be classified before reuse.
+Every Product fact should remain associated with its evidence class.

-### Stable Product identity
+### STABLE_PRODUCT_IDENTITY

 Examples: